SUMMER 2017, "Build A Better World", KCLS

 Our program will highlight the phenomenon of strength of different shapes, illustrating why structural engineers continue to use the triangle as the structural shape of choice.
 Participants will be involved in geometry and measurements as they will work as civil engineers to design and build their own bridges.
 They will explore the strength of trusses made with different triangular elements to evaluate the various structural properties.
 Ultimately they will experience first-hand how architects and engineers use geometry.

-July 26 at 6pm, Mercer Island Library
+July 18 at 3 pm, Carnation Library July 26 at 7pm, Mercer Island Library

 Technology can be considered in a more creative context and become a way to self-express.
 This kind of connection provides a way to learn by doing, instead of just by listening, reading, or observing others.
 During our workshop we will play with designing and making soft circuits of increasing complexity.
 Electrical parts like batteries, wires, and LEDs will be sewed into textiles and make clothing look futuristic and fun.
 We will highlight that E-textiles or smart textiles serve medical purposes.